ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Other trading platforms

-Platforms overview: FP Markets offers the entire MetaTrader platform suite, including MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
+Platforms overview: FP Markets offers the entire MetaTrader platform suite, including MetaTrader 4 (MT4) and MetaTrader 5 (MT5), alongside cTrader developed by Spotware.
+Most recently, FP Markets launched the increasingly popular TradingView platform, available for its RAW account holders.
 There are also three web-based platforms available by way of the Iress platform suite: Iress Trader, Iress Investor, and Iress ViewPoint for active traders.
 For forex traders, MetaTrader is the better choice, while the Iress platform (specifically its ViewPoint account) is more ideal for shares trading.

 Copy trading: FP Markets also offers its own social copy trading platform, and traders at FP Markets gain access to the MetaTrader signals market.
-These features – combined with support for Myfxbook – make FP Markets a good choice for social copy trading.
-Read our Copy Trading guide to learn more about the best forex brokers for copy trading.
+These features — combined with support for Myfxbook — make FP Markets a good choice for social copy trading.
+Learn more about the best brokers for copy trading.

 Charting: Charting on the Iress ViewPoint platform is powered by TradingView, and includes a clean watchlist tool and nearly 100 available technical indicators.
 That said, I had a hard time pulling up forex quotes and did not find any forex news headlines.
 Despite the decent charting tools available with the Iress platforms, MetaTrader remains the better choice for forex trading at FP Markets.